Ethck/azgaar-foundry/README.md

 In order for your map to be properly aligned you MUST export your PNG/JPEG/SVG while your browser is in FULLSCREEN mode (typically f11).
 Azgaar's Fantasy Map Generator will only capture what you can currently see, so make sure you see everything!

+## New Features!

+-   Added the ability to use multiple pages.
+Anything you put on any page besides the first is NOT TOUCHED by the importer.
+You can now save custom notes with your entities!
+Huzzah!
+-   Fixed several bugs regarding reimporting, so now reimports should work and update documents properly.

 ## How to use

 ### Azgaar's Fantasy Map Generator (FMG)